 Ayesha Curry on Cooking With Family: ‘It’s Messy But the Memories You Make Are Worth It’

 Ayesha Curry is a spouse and mother of three and a TV host, entrepreneur, cookbook creator, and chef.
-On Thursday nights at nine p.M.
-ET, she’s the host and executive producer of ABC’s Family Food Fight (wherein teams of a circle of relatives cooks dish up their fine recipes in hopes of prevailing the $a hundred 000 prize).
+On Thursday nights at nine p.m.
+ET, she’s the host and executive producer of ABC’s Family Food Fight (wherein teams of a circle of relatives cook up their fine recipes in hopes of winning the $ 000 prize).
 Her restaurant, International Smoke, a collaboration with chef Michael Mina, has been placed in San Francisco, Houston, and Aventura, Florida.
-She’s also was given her personal cookware line, plus a line of kitchen textiles and bedding.
-And if that’s not sufficient, she and her NBA megastar husband, Stephen Curry, are launching the Oakland-based totally Eat.
+She was also given her personal cookware line, plus a line of kitchen textiles and bedding.
+And if that’s not sufficient, she and her NBA megastar husband, Stephen Curry, are launching the Oakland-based Eat.
 Learn.
 Play.
-Foundation to cope with 3 essential elements of a wholesome, active youth: nutrients, training, and recreation.
-Parade caught up with Curry to talk approximately her favorite pizza and lifestyles with Steph and their daughters Riley, 7, and Ryan, four, and son Cannon, 1.
+Foundation to cope with the 3 essential elements of a wholesome, active youth: nutrients, training, and recreation.
+Parade caught up with Curry to talk approximately her favorite pizza and her life with Steph and their daughters Riley, 7, and Ryan, four, and son Cannon, 1.

 • Her preferred pizza toppings